shrisha12/string-change/README.md

-# string-change
+# removal of uppercase
-This is a nice code snippet for changing  a string from uppercase to lower
+This is a nice code snippet for removing of uppercase character from a string

+enter the string:

+ABCDefghuKLMH

+original string:

+ABCDefghuKLMH

+ After removing the upper case letters,above string is:

+efghu